Oreo Spiders

 Spider Legs

-• Using a fork dip a pretzel stick in the chocolate and allow the excess chocolate to drip back
+• Using a fork, dip a pretzel stick in the chocolate and allow the excess chocolate to drip back into the bowl.
+Place the pretzel on the prepared baking sheet and repeat with the remaining pretzels.

 • Chill the pretzels in the refrigerator for about 30 minutes or until set.

-To Assemble the Spider:
+To Assemble the Spider

-• When the pretzels have set.
-Cut 3 of the chocolate coated pretzel sticks in half to form 6 legs.
+• When the pretzels have set, cut 3 of the chocolate coated pretzel sticks in half to form 6 legs.

 • Place the cookie halves cream side up on the baking sheet.
-Smooth the cream
+Smooth the cream with a butter knife or offset spatula if necessary.

 • Press 3 pretzel legs (cut side) into the cream on one side of a cookie half.
-Press 3 more legs
+Press 3 more legs into the opposite side of the cookie half.

 • Reassemble the cookie by topping the base with the other half of the cookie.
 Press gently to evenly distribute the cream.

 • Add a red Jimmie sprinkle to create a mouth in the cream under the top cookie.
-Add some
+Add some white Jimmie sprinkles for teeth.

 Nutrition